 Project management PRMG

 The management of projects, typically (but not exclusively) involving the development and implementation of business processes to meet identified business needs, acquiring and utilising the necessary resources and skills, within agreed parameters of cost, timescales, and quality.
-The adoption and adaptation of project management methodologies based on the context of the project and selecting appropriately from plan-driven/predictive approaches or more adaptive (iterative and agile) approaches.

 Sets organisational strategy governing the direction and conduct of project management, including application of appropriate methodologies.
 Authorises the management of large scale projects.
 Leads project planning, scheduling, controlling and reporting activities for strategic, high impact, high risk projects.
 Manages risk and ensures that solutions to problems are implemented in line with change control processes.